fable-compiler/Fable/src/README.md

 - `dotnet`: Projects that will be compiled as netstandard/netcore apps.
 This is the .NET part of Fable compiler.

-- `templates`: dotnet SDK templates for Fable projects.

-- `tests`: Contains the tests for Fable, they will be run both in .NET and Node platforms.
+- `js`: Despite the name, it contains both Typescript and JS projects, like the JS part of fable-core and the Webpack/Rollup loaders.

 - `tools`: A place to put some files to help development of the other projects.
 The most interesting is QuickTest.fsx, to quickly test changes to the compiler (more instructions in the file itself).

-- `js`: Despite the name, it contains both Typescript and JS projects, like the JS part of fable-core and the Webpack/Rollup loaders.